Steve Danielson and Roger Powell Sr. first met in the fall of 1972 on the campus of Illinois State University.

 Danielson once apologized to his mom for not coming home for Mother’s Day during his junior year in college because Powell wanted him to take him to Joliet to spend the day with his mother.
 A year later, a month before Mother’s Day, Powell’s mother, Catherine, died suddenly of a heart attack.

 Their friendship extended to their families.
-Their parents, Ben and Catherine Powell and Joe and Arvilla Danielson, would come to all the home games in Normal and become such good friends they had a table reserved them for them at a local restaurant to eat together after each game.
+Their parents, Ben and Catherine Powell and Joe and Arvilla Danielson, went to all the home games in Normal and became such good friends that they had a table reserved for them at a local restaurant to eat together after each game.

-Danielson, who visited Powell in his final weeks, will see his friend to the very end, asked by Powell’s widow, Cherry, to serve as a pall bearer.
+Danielson, who visited Powell in his final weeks, will see his friend to the very end, and at the request of Powell’s widow, Cherry, will serve as a pallbearer.
 He said it’s a humbling honor.

 :quality(70)/cloudfront-us-east-1.images.arcpublishing.com/shawmedia/AL6XIFR3YNHKBFMXMZSUKPXPQA.jpg)

-The sharp-shooter went on to score 1,306 points at ISU, 20th all-time.
-His career-high game came on Feb, 16, 1976 when he scored 39 points against Central Michigan.
-Danielson remembers when Powell scored 30 points against Morehead State as a freshman at the Nassau Coliseum in Long Island, New York.
-It remains tied for the fifth-most by a Redbird freshman in program history, in a showcase game that he outshined teammate Doug Collins, the Olympic star and future NBA No. 1 draft pick.
+The sharpshooter scored 1,306 points at ISU, 20th all-time.
+His career-high game came on Feb.
+16, 1976, when he scored 39 points against Central Michigan.
+Danielson remembers when Powell scored 30 points as a freshman against Morehead State at the Nassau Coliseum in Long Island, New York.
+It remains tied for the fifth-most points by a Redbird freshman in program history, in a showcase game where he outshined teammate Doug Collins, the Olympic star and future NBA No. 1 draft pick.

-I remember as a young teen making the short trip from nearby Atlanta, my hometown, to go to ISU games with my dad and seeing Roger play.
-He was, as my dear late friend Bob Westlund of the Kewanee Star Courier liked to describe, was in range the moment he got off the bus.
+I remember as a young teen making the trip from nearby Atlanta, my hometown, to go to ISU games with my dad and seeing Roger play.
+He was, as my dear late friend Bob Westlund of the Kewanee Star Courier would say, in range the moment he got off the bus.

-Powell, who was inducted into the ISU Hall of Fame in 1998 and later into the Joliet Area Sports Hall of Fame in 2006, returned to his hometown where he organized a neighborhood basketball league and initiated other efforts to help young people in the lower income neighborhood in which he grew up.
+Powell, who was inducted into the ISU Hall of Fame in 1998 and the Joliet Area Sports Hall of Fame in 2006, returned to his hometown where he organized a neighborhood basketball league and initiated other efforts to help young people in the lower-income neighborhood where he grew up.

-Tom Verderber, who played with Powell at Joliet Central, said on social media “he was blessed with amazing ability, skills and talent.
-I’d observe him during our practices and wonder in astonishment, “How in the heck can someone be that good?’”
+Tom Verderber, who played with Powell at Joliet Central, said on Facebook, “he was blessed with amazing ability, skills and talent.
+I’d observe him during our practices and wonder in astonishment, “How in the heck can someone be that good?’ ”

-“My dad said he was the truth in basketball,” Nichole Harden-Kidd said on Facebook.
+“My dad said he was the truth in basketball,” Nichole Harden-Kidd commented.

-Powell’s son, Roger Jr. was a starter on the University of Illinois team that went to the NCAA championship game in 2005, falling to North Carolina by five points.
-He is now head coach at Valparaiso University, making an emotional return to ISU with his team a year ago knowing how much the school meant to his father.
+Powell’s son, Roger Jr., was a starter on the University of Illinois team that went to the NCAA championship game in 2005, losing to North Carolina by five points.
+He is now the head coach at Valparaiso University, making an emotional return to ISU with his team a year ago, knowing how much the school meant to his father.

 On X.com, Roger Jr. posted: “Daddy, I will see you in heaven.
 Going to miss you, but thankful for the time God gave me with you.
 My heart is heavy, but grateful I got to hold you during your last breath.”

-The Joliet and ISU icon will be laid to rest in his hometown next week.
-Visitation will be held from 5-7 p.m. on Wednesday, April 1 at Minor-Morris Funeral Home in Joliet and from 9-11 a.m. on Thursday, April 2 with services to follow at All Nations Church of God of Christ in Joliet.
+The Joliet and ISU icon will be laid to rest in his hometown this week.
+Visitation will be held from 5-7 p.m. on Wednesday at Minor-Morris Funeral Home in Joliet and from 9-11 a.m. on Thursday, April 2, with services to follow at All Nations Church of God of Christ in Joliet.

 Heaven’s team has gained a great man and a great shooter if they play basketball up there.
 Fly High Redbird.